FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/unistore-api/readme.md

 ### Calculate-diff RPC (updated node)

-The second calculate-diff RPC shows more granular changes done into existing UniStore node - it contains 'create-data' and 'updated-data' entries.
+The second calculate-diff RPC shows more granular changes made to an existing UniStore node, which includes the `create-data` and `updated-data` entries.

 ```bash Calculate-diff RPC